sruhunusiri/Supplementary-material-for-Identification-of-Plasma-waves-at-Saturn-using-deep-neural-networks-/README.md

 # Supplementary-material-for-Identification-of-Plasma-waves-at-Saturn-using-deep-neural-networks-
 This repository contains supplementary material to Suranga Ruhunusiri, "Identification of Plasma waves at Saturn  using deep neural networks", submitted to  IEEE Transactions on Geoscience and  Remote Sensing, 2018.
+The repository contains following files:

 1. An Excel file with times where Whistler precursor waves are identified in the upstream region of Saturn: Whistler_precursor_wave_event_times

-2. MATLAB program to read Cassini 1-second averaged MAG data file and load data into MATLAB Workspace and save MAG data as .mat file: Cassini_MAG_reader.m
+2. A MATLAB program to read Cassini 1-second averaged MAG data file and load data into MATLAB Workspace and save MAG data as .mat file: Cassini_MAG_reader.m

 3. A sample Cassini 1-second averaged calibrated MAG data file in .TAB format (contains MAG data from Aug 27, 2004 to Nov 21, 2004): 04240_04326_0A_FGM_KSO_1S.TAB